 \section{Formation of pair filamentation}

 The pair filaments are observed in 3D QED PIC simulations that we described in Refs.~\cite{Qu_QED2021,Qu_QED2022}.
 A snapshot of the laser beam and created pairs are plotted in Fig.~\ref{fig:sch} to show the simulation schematics.
 The simulations consider collision of a $\unit[300]{GeV}$ electron beam and a $\unit[24]{PW}$ laser pulse.
 The electron beam has $\unit[1]{nC}$ charge distributed in a Gaussian sphere with rms radius of $\unit[1]{\mu m}$.
 Its peak density is $\unit[4\times10^{20}]{cm^{-3}}$.
-The Gaussian laser pulse has $\lambda= \unit[0.8]{\mu m}$ wavelength, $\unit[6\times10^{22}]{Wcm^{-2}}$ peak intensity (correspondingly $a_0\approx170$), $\unit[50]{fs}$ rms duration, and $\unit[5]{\mu m}$ waist.
-The laser is linearly polarized in the $y$-direction and propagates to the $-x$-direction.
-The electron beam propagates to the $+x$-direction.
+The Gaussian laser pulse has $\lambda= \unit[0.8]{\mu m}$ wavelength, $\unit[6\times10^{22}]{W cm^{-2}}$ peak intensity (correspondingly $a_0\approx170$), $\unit[50]{fs}$ rms duration, and $\unit[5]{\mu m}$ waist.
+The laser is linearly polarized in the $y$ direction and propagates to the $-x$ direction.
+The electron beam propagates to the $+x$ direction.
 The numerical parameters are similar to those in Ref.~\cite{Qu_QED2021}, but we increase the transverse simulation window size to $(\unit[40]{\mu m})^2$ to capture the pair expansion.
 The transverse grid size is correspondingly increased to $(\lambda/6)^2$.

 The electrons have a maximum quantum parameter $\tilde{\chi}_e \approx220$ at the Gaussian waist in the focal plane, and $\tilde{\chi}_e \approx600$ at the laser focus.
-The high quantum parameter $\tilde{\chi}_e$ enables a beam-driven QED cascade which creates electron positron pairs through the Bret-Wheeler process.
-The stochastic nature leads to a broad distribution function of the pair momentum.
+The high quantum parameter $\tilde{\chi}_e$ enables a beam-driven QED cascade which creates electron positron pairs through the Breit-Wheeler process.
+The stochastic nature leads to a broad distribution function of the pair momentum with higher creation probability for lower pair energy.
+Importantly, the low energy pairs play the dominant role in collective plasma dynamics because A more detailed description of the QED cascade can be found in Ref.~\cite{Qu_QED2022}.
 As the pairs continue to lose energy through radiation reaction, those in the low energy spectrum begin to become reflected by the ponderomotive pressure assuming that the laser intensity exceeds the ``pair reflection'' threshold~\cite{Qu_QED2021,Griffith2022}.
 Thus, we can divide the pair evolution into three stages, including forward moving, being stopped, and being reflected.
-All the pairs at different stages can coexist but the pairs in each stage contains both electrons and positrons moving in the same longitudinal direction, making the plasma quasineutral and anisotropic.
+All the pairs at different stages can coexist but the pairs in each stage contain both electrons and positrons moving in the same longitudinal direction, making the plasma quasineutral and anisotropic.